veillette/opticsTextbook/content/Chap10Appendix/Appendix_H.md

 \end{array}\right)^{-1}.
 \end{align*}
 ```
-Conversely, from the eigenvalue decomposition of a Jones matrix we can immediately see what its principal axes are, and how it acts on the components along those axes, i.e. whether it is a linear polariser, half-wave plate, quarter-wave plate, or something else.
+Conversely, from the eigenvalue decomposition of a Jones matrix we can immediately see what its principal axes are, and how it acts on the components along those axes, i.e. whether it is a linear polarizer, half-wave plate, quarter-wave plate, or something else.

 Also, basis transformations can be used to describe **optical activity**.
-In optically active media, there are different refractive indices for left-circularly and right-circularly polarised light, so it is more convenient to represent the Jones vector in the basis of left-circularly and right-circularly polarised light, rather than in the basis of two linear orthogonal polarisations.
+In optically active media, there are different refractive indices for left-circularly and right-circularly polarized light, so it is more convenient to represent the Jones vector in the basis of left-circularly and right-circularly polarized light, rather than in the basis of two linear orthogonal polarizations.

 It is also interesting to note the equivalence between the Jones vector and the quantum states of photons that are used as qubits: the polarization of a photon is a two-state quantum-mechanical system.
 This qubit can be represented as